 - Discerning the Will of the Lord for Me.
 I think this topic would help many young women, and some young men, who struggle to decide if they should go on a mission.

 - Exercise tips

 - Mission prep tips for primary aged children

 - Motivating teenagers to prepare for and serve a mission

 Of course you are not limited to these topics, so if you have other ideas for posts that would help missionaries prepare, send it in.
-Just click on the button below and fill out the form to get started.
-Thank you.
+Just click on the button above and fill out the form to get started.